wouterpeere/GHEtool/docs/sources/articles.md

 > Verleyen, L., Peere, W., Michiels, E., Boydens, W., Helsen, L. (2022).
 The beauty of reason and insight: a story about 30 years old borefield equations. _IEA HPT Magazine 40_(3), 36-39, https://doi.org/10.23697/6q4n-3223

-The code for this article can be found in:

 ```{toctree}
 articles/HPT_magazine.rst
 ```